 Kevada Masjid was constructed amid a lot of greenery and open spaces, which is not the most common thing in Islam.
-The most interesting part about this mosque is its mausoleum and the globe shaped domes.
-It is a hot spot for tourists and is a must visit place.
+The most interesting part about this mosque is its mausoleum and the globe-shaped domes.
+It is a hot spot for tourists and is a must visit the place.

 Lakulisa temple sits calmly atop the Pavagadh hill.
 This temple dates back to the 10th century and was constructed by Lakulisa, who was the founder of Pashupata Shaivism which was one of the oldest and prominent Shaivite schools.

 Lila Gumbad Ki Masjid

-This masjid is situated on a high pedestal and has a facade with a vaulted entrance at the center and is accompanied by two other lateral arches on both its sides.
+This masjid is situated on a high pedestal and has a facade with a vaulted entrance at the centre and is accompanied by two other lateral arches on both its sides.
 The 3 entrances have elaborate carvings and there are well-spaced minarets and decorated niches.
 This Masjid is highly preserved.

 Nagina Masjid and Cenotaph

 This splendid two-storied edifice is located about 0.75 miles (1.21 km) to the south of the citadel.
-Nagina Masjid is also known as the Jewel mosque because Nagina translates to jewel in English and is constructed in pure white marble.
+Nagina Masjid is also known as the Jewel mosque because Nagina translates to the jewel in English and is constructed in pure white marble.
 This masjid is quite popular in the region.